reganbaucke/JuDGE.jl/docs/src/index.md

 JuDGE automatically generates a master problem and performs column generation to converge to an optimal solution.

-## Stochastic Knapsack Example

-JuDGE is distributed with an example of a multi-stage stochastic integer programming problem.
-This is a stochastic knapsack problem with investment.
-The file knapsack.jl contains the implementation of this problem within the JuDGE framework.
-There are also a number of variants of this model demonstrating other features of JuDGE.

-See the [examples](https://reganbaucke.github.io/JuDGE.jl/examples/01-knapsack-1bag/) for details about this.

-## Limitations

-- For each expansion variable, there can only be one expansion (i.e. variable is binary).

-- Support for decisions to reduce capacity is not fully tested.

 ## Requirements

 JuDGE requires Julia-1.3+, JuMP and appropriate optimiser(s).
 For academics,